 The review went into detail about how several specific systems could be affected by an altered E/I balance, such as sensory systems.
 Individuals with autism can be especially sensitive to sounds, textures, or light.
 That sensitivity could be caused by general over-stimulation in the brain, a result of reduction of inhibitory GABA.
-With lower inhibition from GABA, the brain is less able to filter out environmental “noise,” resulting in an over-stimulated system and a very uncomfortable experience for the individual.
-Rubenstein and Merzenich also discuss how noise in the brain early in development can have long-term effects on brain development and processes from speech to memory to sensory perception.
+They echoed Hussman’s proposition that with lower inhibition from GABA, the brain may be less able to filter out “noise” in signals sent within the brain, resulting in an over-stimulated system and a very uncomfortable experience for the individual.
+Rubenstein and Merzenich also discuss how such cortical “noise” early in development could have long-term effects on brain development and processes from speech to memory to sensory perception.

 The review by Rubenstein and Merzenich observes that the neurotransmitter serotonin also plays a role in regulating GABA-driven inhibition, and is associated with autism.
 Polychlorinated biphenyls (PCBs), too, can increase glutamate signaling.
 PCBs were commonly used in fluid coolants and other industrial applications until they were banned in the 1970s for environmental and health reasons.